Masud Mehran and the creation of Sunsetown in Livermore

 Vintage 1972 ad promoting the new Sunsetown Livermore home series, which includes the Ripplebrook, Quietwood, and Wildwood models.
 The ad showcases the signature "round kitchen," emphasizing its innovative design feature and highlighting the homes’ spacious layouts for modern families.

-1972 ad announcing the grand opening of Sunsetown Livermore’s new home series, featuring the Ripplebrook, Quietwood, and Wildwood models.
-Highlighted in the ad is the innovative round kitchen, adding a unique, functional twist to modern suburban living.
+1972 ad announcing the grand opening of Sunsetown Livermore’s new homes, featuring the Ripplebrook, Quietwood, and Wildwood series.
+Highlighted in the ad is the innovative Kitchen in the Round, adding a unique, functional twist to modern suburban living.

 April 4, 1976, newspaper ad promoting The Meadows neighborhood in north Livermore, with scenic hillside lots developed by Sunset Homes